andyYaoR/pyBush/README.md

 # pyBush
-A python implementation of the Bush Traffic Assignment, with route-flow variables (Dial, 2006).
+A python implementation of the Bush-based algorithm, with route-flow variables (Dial, 2006), for the Traffic Assignment Problems.

 Insipration from the C implementation, [TAP-B](https://github.com/spartalab/tap-b).